RAS-University/robotic-courses/docs/MPC.md

 $^*$_The plots are illustrative and not based on actual numerical simulations._

 The flip side of the story is how to bring the state back to zero.
 We can use thrusters, momentum wheels, etc. to influence the state of the satellite.
-However, using these control inputs also comes with a cost, represented by the term $\bar{u}(t)^T R \bar{u}(t)$ in the cost function (2).
+However, using these control inputs also comes with a cost, represented by the term $u(t)^T R u(t)$ in the cost function (2).
 If we use too much control input, this term will become large and will also contribute to increasing the cost function $J$.

 The cost function $J$ is a combination of how long the system is away from the origin (non-zero state) and how much non-zero control input we are using to bring it back to the origin.
 The goal is to find a balance between these two competing objectives, minimizing the overall cost function $J$.